petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nestedfields-to-audit-entry-history.md

 ## Examining the GET Requests

-The provided scripts execute GET requests, adding the `nestedFields` parameter to their URLs.
+These GET requests include the `nestedFields=auditEvents` parameter in their URLs.

 ### `Able_GET_ByExternalReferenceCode`